 Protect From Picking With a Hydrocolloid Patch

-The same way you slap a bandaid on a small cut or wound to protect it from the outside elements while it heals, hydrocolloid patches do the same for pimples.
+Just as you would slap a Band-Aid on a small cut or wound to protect it from the outside elements while it heals, hydrocolloid patches do the same for pimples.
 Though these patches (aka zit stickers) aren't effective enough to tackle chin breakouts completely on their own, they are a nice bonus treatment to have on hand for a few reasons.
-If you can’t keep your hands off your face during a breakout (Who can?), cover the spot with one of these little stickers to block yourself from messing with it and making matters worse.
+If you can’t keep your hands off your face during a breakout (who can?), cover the spot with one of these little stickers to block yourself from messing with it and making matters worse.
 While the patch serves as a shield between your dirty fingers and your healing pimple, it also pulls excess oil from the area, thanks to the hydrocolloid dressing.
-Try the Peace Out Acne Spot Dots ($19), which also contain salicylic acid and vitamin A to clean out the pores and encourage skin turnover.
+Try the Peace Out Acne Spot Dots ($19), which also contains salicylic acid and vitamin A to clean out the pores and encourage skin turnover.

 Keep Your Routine Simple and Gentle

-Your usual skincare routine might be relatively simple, but if at the first sight of a cystic pimple on your chin, your first reaction is to pull out an arsenal of washes, scrubs, toners, serums, and creams, take a step back.
-Ironically enough, your zit creams could be making your breakouts worse.
-As we touched on before, more is not necessarily better when it comes to fighting an acne breakout.
+More is not necessarily better when it comes to fighting an acne breakout.
 When you overuse strong acne ingredients, you run the risk of damaging your skin's protective barrier.
-When the barrier is compromised, bacteria are able to enter and cause more breakouts.
+When the barrier is compromised, bacteria are able to enter and cause skin infections.
 So when it comes to treating chin acne, keep it simple and gentle and only apply what you really need: a gentle face wash, a lightweight moisturizer, an exfoliant, and a spot treatment.